aws-cloudformation/community-registry-extensions/resources/Resource_Lookup/docs/README.md

 #### Tags

-Optional key-value pairs object to associate to the AWS Systems Manager Parameter Store parameter resource, that this resource type uses to persist the lookup result.
+Optional key-value pairs object (such as, `Env: Dev`, `Name: Test`) to associate to the AWS Systems Manager Parameter Store parameter resource, that the implementation of this resource type creates in your account to persist the lookup result.

 _Required_: No